foldersjs/folders/README.md

 For example: "npm install folders-ftp" will install an FTP module.
 The module comes with an FTP client and server, enabling Folders to use Folders on a remote system, and to provide access to folders over the FTP protocol to clients.

+You need install gulp tasker module by command "npm install --global gulp".
+Then you can go to src and run "gulp test".
+That will run the test directory test cases.

 The core project is available under the Apache 2.0 or MIT licenses.
 Modules and their dependencies may have different license requirements.

 Folders Provider API